-The new regulations also require new drones on the market to be marked with a C-classification.
+The European regulations require new drones on the market to be marked with a C-classification from 2024.
 The marking is evidence that the drone satisfies certain requirements.
 It is the producer that applies this marking.

 In the open category, you can fly drones marked from C0 to C4.

 - C0 drones will weigh less than 250 grams and are flown in subcategory A1.

 - C1 drones are less than 900 grams and are flown in subcategory A1.